emilianoyoung/ai/_posts/_archive/2019-12-04-aws-ramps-up-sagemaker-tools-at-reinvent.md

       domain: infoworld.com
     quality: 86
   - title: "AWS re:Invent: CodeGuru, SageMaker Studio, and Managed Apache Cassandra"
-    excerpt: "In addition to the several Amazon SageMaker features announced yesterday, Amazon announced SageMaker Studio, which is an IDE for machine learning.
-According to Amazon, SageMaker has come a long way since its launch in 2017, but the machine learning ..."
+    excerpt: "Using this knowledge, it can identify resources leaks, data race conditions between concurrent threads, and wasted CPU cycles.
+In addition to the several Amazon SageMaker features announced yesterday, Amazon announced SageMaker Studio, which is an IDE for machine learning.
+According to Amazon, SageMaker has come a long way since its launch in ..."
-    publishedDateTime: 2019-12-04T20:45:00Z
+    publishedDateTime: 2019-12-04T20:48:00Z
     sourceUrl: https://sdtimes.com/softwaredev/aws-reinvent-codeguru-sagemaker-studio-and-managed-apache-cassandra/
     type: article
     provider: